-When the dice are rolled, the player may move one of his remaining pieces.
-Pieces on the board may attack (land on) the pieces of the opponent, causing them to be taken off the board and back to their starting position.
+When the dice are rolled, the player may move one of his (remaining) pieces.
+Pieces on the board may attack (land on) the pieces of the opponent, causing them to be taken off the board and back to their starting position (similar to backgammon).
 Pieces that successfully traverse the path over the board are removed from the game.
 The first player to get all his pieces through and off the board is the winner.

-First choose the path across the board.
-The first one is the most complicated, and the last one is what I saw someone else had implemented.
+Choose the path across the board.
+The first one is the most complicated, and the third one is what I saw someone else had implemented.
 I suspect the first one was the official one, partly because the "Extra Turn" tile occurs every 4.
-The last one is the least likely to have been the official path through the board.
-A variant of this has the additional four initial squares with an exit on the same tile where the pieces start.
-This seems unlikely, as it only extends the play without introducing any further complexity.
+The third one is the least likely to have been the official path through the board.
+The fourth one has players exit where their opponent enters.

 Choose the options associated with the different tiles.
-This is where the complexity arises.
-A very simple game for beginners could be to remove all these options.
+This is where the next level of complexity arises.
+A very simple game for beginners could be played by removing all these options.

 Land on this tile and receive an additional turn.
 If you roll 4 repeatedly, you can traverse the entire board (full path); of course, the chance of doing this is (1/16)^6.
 Or 0.000006% (The Sumerians did like the number 6!)

 Cross this tile and be promoted (piece is flipped over and has additional markings).
 This is required when playing the path(s) where you traverse tiles more than once.
 A promoted piece behaves exactly like other pieces, but a non-promoted piece may not attack one that is promoted.

 Stack up to four of the same colour on this tile.
 This appears to be the meaning of the image on the tile.
 Whatever colour gets to this tile first may claim it for that colour until they move off and let the opponent occupy the square.
 As a variant; having only one piece on this tile may or may not be safe from attack, but two or more are always safe.